Tiered Responses to Student Behavior

 • Seat change.

-• Loss of school privileges.
+• Loss or temporary suspension of school privileges.

 • Detention (before school, at lunch, after school).